 In divorces, our attorneys can also assist you in protecting your children in cases where shared parenting is not within your children’s best interest.
 In custody cases, courts require appointments of guardians, an attorney for the children.
 Because of our attorneys’ extensive experience in family law in Central Ohio, they know many of the guardians who practice in the area, and they can provide you guidance on choosing the right guardian for your children.

 Our attorneys have also represented fathers in divorces, and they feel strongly that fathers have the same rights as mothers to their children.
 They fight for fathers to ensure they get shared parenting and a parenting schedule that is best for their children, which includes regular and significant time with their fathers.

 Dianne and Megan also handle step-parent adoptions.
 They enjoy doing step-parent adoptions for their clients.
 They assist their clients by helping them through the complicated process, and they represent them at final adoption hearings.

-Dianne and Megan also draft prenuptial agreements, which are agreement signed prior to marriage that define the parties’ rights in the event they eventually divorce.
+Dianne, Megan and Taylor also draft prenuptial agreements, which are agreements signed prior to marriage that define the parties’ rights in the event they eventually divorce.
 Prenuptial agreements are necessary when the individuals considering marriage have significant separate assets or own a business prior to marriage.